The Museum of 3D Illusions in San Francisco, located in the city’s heart, is a unique and interactive destination for visitors of all ages.

 Whether you’re a seasoned museum-goer or simply looking for a fun day out with the family, the Museum of 3D Illusions is a destination you won’t want to miss.

-On the Museum of 3D Illusions San Francisco ticket booking page, select your preferred date and the number of tickets and buy them instantly.
+Visit the ticket booking page for the Museum of 3D Illusions, select the preferred date and number of tickets, and buy the tickets immediately.

-The San Francisco Museum of 3D Illusions entry tickets cost US $28 for all visitors aged 13 years and above.
+The San Francisco Museum of 3D Illusions entry tickets cost US$30 for all visitors aged 13 years and above.

-Kids aged 6 to 12 years get a flat 50% discount and pay only US $14 for entry.
+Kids aged 6 to 12 years get a flat 50% discount and pay only US$15 for entry.

 Children up to the age of 5 years can enter the museum for free.